 Why I Belong

 When deciding what direction my stewardship moment should take, I considered different angles.
-I first thought about being painfully direct—reminding the congregation that we can’t do all the great stuff we do and all the great stuff we want to do without having enough … read more.
+I first thought about being painfully direct—reminding the congregation that we can’t do all the great stuff we do and all the great stuff we want to do without having enough money to pay for it.
+Then I thought about adding that … Continue reading Why I Belong

 Why I Belong

 I’ve been attending First UU since August 2012, and I joined not too long after.
 Having heard about the UU faith when I was a Christian, I knew right away that this was where I needed to be.
-I knew that I’d be welcomed … read more.
+I knew that I’d be welcomed no matter who I was or what I believed, and that … Continue reading Why I Belong

 Why I Belong